ionic-team/ionic-docs/src/content/publishing/play-store.md

 jarsigner -verbose -sigalg SHA1withRSA -digestalg SHA1 -keystore my-release-key.keystore HelloWorld-release-unsigned.apk alias_name
 ```

-This signs the apk.
 Finally, the zip align tool must be ran to optimize the APK.
-The zipalign tool can be found in `/path/to/Android/sdk/build-tools/VERSION/zipalign`.
-For example, on OS X with Android Studio installed, zipalign is in `~/Library/Android/sdk/build-tools/VERSION/zipalign`:
+The `zipalign` tool can be found in `/path/to/Android/sdk/build-tools/VERSION/zipalign`.
+For example, on macOS with Android Studio installed, `zipalign` is in `~/Library/Android/sdk/build-tools/VERSION/zipalign`:

 ```shell
 zipalign -v 4 HelloWorld-release-unsigned.apk HelloWorld.apk
 ```

-This generates a final release binary called HelloWorld.apk and this can be released on the Google Play Store for all the world to enjoy!
+This generates a final release binary called HelloWorld.apk that can be accepted into the Google Play Store.

 ## Submitting an app to the Google Play Store

-Now that a release APK has been generated for the Google Play Store, a Play Store listing can be written and the APK can be uploaded.
+Now that a release APK has been generated, a Play Store listing can be written and the APK can be uploaded.

 To start, visit the [Google Play Store Developer Console](https://play.google.com/apps/publish) and create a new developer account.

-> Making a developer account with Google Play costs 25 US Dollars
+> Making a developer account with Google Play costs $25 USD.

-Once a developer account has been created, go ahead and click the `Create an Application` as shown in the screenshot below:
+Once a developer account has been created, go ahead and click the `Create an Application`

 ![Create an App button](/docs/assets/img/publishing/newAppGPlay.png)

-The store listing (the APK will be uploaded later).
 Be sure to fill out the description for the app along with providing screenshots and additional info.
 When ready, upload the signed release APK that was generated and publish the app.